cou23001/TranslateApp/README.md

 # Overview
 This application implements a Translate App designed for Android.
-The app allows users to translate text between multiple languages, making it easier to understand content in different languages.
+The app allows users to translate words or text between English and Spanish, making it easier to understand content in those languages.
 All the implementation was done using Kotlin.

 [Software Demo Video](https://youtube.com)